 A path can be closed, with no beginning or end (for example, a circle), or open, with distinct end points (for example, a wavy line).

 Smooth curves are connected by anchor points called smooth points.
 Sharply curved paths are connected by corner points.

 When you move a direction line on a smooth point, the curved segments on both sides of the point are adjusted simultaneously.
 By comparison, when you move a direction line on a corner point, only the curve on the same side of the point as the direction line is adjusted.

 A path does not have to be one connected series of segments.
-It can contain more than one distinct and separate path components.
+It can contain more than one distinct and separate path component.
 Each shape in a shape layer is a path component, as described by the layer’s clipping path.